Helmholtz-UFZ/saqc/docs/GenericFunctions.md

 ## Generic Flagging Functions

-Generic flagging functions provide a way to leverage cross-variable quality constraints and to implement simple quality checks directly within the configuration.
+Generic flagging functions provide for cross-variable quality constraints and to implement simple quality checks directly within the configuration.

 ### Why?
-The underlying idea is, that in most real world datasets many errors can be explained by the dataset itself.
+In most real world datasets many errors can be explained by the dataset itself.
 Think of a an active, fan-cooled measurement device: no matter how precise the instrument may work, problems are to be expected when the fan stops working or the power supply